2025 Updates

 Why does the City use debt?

+The City uses debt strategically to help fund some of its capital projects.
 Building and maintaining the City’s infrastructure is expensive, costing billions of dollars.
-In order to fund these projects without the use of debt, the City would need to save up tax dollars for decades before starting project work, which would stall our capital plans and mean that we’d be taxing many Edmontonians who would never get to use the facility, road or LRT they paid for.
-Debt allows us to build now and spread the cost out more fairly, to all users over the life of that facility, road or LRT project.
+In order to fund these projects without the use of debt, the City would need to save up tax dollars for decades before starting project work, which would mean taxing Edmontonians who would never get to use the facility, road or LRT they paid for.
+Debt allows the City to spread the cost out more fairly, to all users over the life of that infrastructure.

-What was the projected year end deficit for the City in 2025?
-How does this compare to 2024?
+What is the year-end deficit for the City in 2025?

 What is the Financial Stabilization Reserve?